Break-Through-Tech/AWS-1A-climate-risk-modeling-for-supply-chain-resiliency/Challenge-Project-Overview.md

 ## 🏢 About Amazon Web Services

 Amazon Web Services (AWS) provides cloud computing services to businesses and organizations globally, enabling them to innovate and scale applications quickly and efficiently.
-Our department focuses on solutions that leverage data analytics and machine learning to enhance operational insights and decision-making.

 ---